 2. Chronic vitamin deficiencies

-While your body is recalibrating itself, I would try to mega dose these vitamins in your system, and even consider taking a supplement like fermented cod liver oil with butter oil (THIS brand is the only one I trust), and perhaps a vitamin D + K2 supplement (I use THIS one in the Canadian winter months, and take 5-10 drops under the tongue 1xday).
+While your body is re-calibrating itself, I would try to mega dose these (food based) vitamins in your system, and perhaps also consider a vitamin D + K2 supplement (I use THIS one in the Canadian winter months, and take 5-10 drops under the tongue 1x day).
 Note that when it comes to vitamins and minerals, real food is the way to go, and for vitamin D, nothing beats sunshine on bare skin (learn more about this HERE).

 Note: when it comes to supplements, especially animal-based products: do not go cheap.
 Cheap supplements in general can harm your health more than help it; you're better off completely avoiding supplements if you're trying to keep costs low.
 Seriously.